m13253/discord-mic-bot/README.md

 However, bot can transmit stereo sound to voice channel.
 Thus, you can connect to your party channel as a bot.
 (You will need an admin to approve.)

-Discord developers, listen to these feedbacks!
+Hey Discord developers, listen to these feedbacks!
 Shame on you!
 - [2018-12-28: Stereo audio](https://support.discord.com/hc/en-us/community/posts/360036186992-Stereo-audio)
 - [2019-07-28: Allow users to have stereo mic output as an option](https://support.discord.com/hc/en-us/community/posts/360048093091-Allow-users-to-have-stereo-mic-output-as-an-option-)
 - [2019-08-25: XLR stereo support](https://support.discord.com/hc/en-us/community/posts/360050181312-XLR-stereo-support)